 In the spring, hillsides sparkle with trilliums amidst the sword ferns; hundreds of other kinds of flowers and shrubs bloom during the year.

-Forest Park itself plays host to hundreds of mammalian species: more than 100 kinds of birds have been seen in the Park!
+Forest Park itself plays host to various species: more than 100 kinds of birds have been seen in the Park!